 The best way to avoid lane departure accidents is to remain alert behind the wheel.
 Check your mirrors and turn to check neighboring lanes before making a move.

 Need advice?
-Want to speak with an attorney?
+Want to speak with a Los Angeles personal injury lawyer?
 Contact Citywide Law Group to schedule a free consultation today.